-These are the persons who, before the election, contended that Jenkins would be a ves man for an incumbent board member simply because he was employed by the same large corporation.
+These are the persons who, before the election, contended that Jenkins would be a yes man for an incumbent board member simply because he was employed by the same large corporamember of being "too outspoken" and castigated him for it.

-was acting as a vehicle for the teach- comes as a definite and obvious loss. ers in the school system.
+After the election, others said he was acting as a vehicle for the teachers in the school system.

-Still others accused the new board more elected officials of his caliber.
+Still others accused the new board